kbrowns/resume/resume.md

 ![](mug-embedded.jpg)

 ### Summary
 Accomplished architect and technologist skilled in all areas of the software development lifecycle.
-Career-long individual contributor that graduates into leadership positions.
 Passionate about agile, lean, and DevOps philosophies and understands how to use technology to do it right.
-Skilled in standing on the shoulder of cloud giants and building robust, scalable systems that delight users.
+Skilled in standing on the shoulders of industry giants and building robust, scalable systems that delight users.
+Strategic thinker with the right amount of pragmatism so that technology serves the business instead of the other way around.

 ### Experience

 #### CSG Systems (July 2021 - Present)
 ##### Senior Principal Systems Architect
 Acting as Principal Architect and Director for CSG's Ascendon Core Billing initiative.
 Charged with bootstrapping a new cloud native, multi-tenant, SaaS offering to drive Ascendon's next generation B2C billing platform.
-This initiative is largely a start up within a large company calling for a skilled technologist that can zoom out and deal with roadmap planning, team and organization building, as well as zoom in a drive low level architecture, infrastructure, and design as well as cutting code to meeting aggressive goals and timelines.
+This initiative is largely a start up within a large company calling for a skilled technologist that can zoom out and deal with roadmap planning, team and organization building, while also zooming in a drive low level architecture, infrastructure, and design as well as cutting code to meeting aggressive goals and timelines.

 #### PeopleScout (TrueBlue) (Oct 2019 - July 2021)
 ##### Senior Systems Architect